-In 2021, we continued our focus on achieving four key results.
+In 2022, we continued our focus on achieving four key results.
 The key results included:

-- 1,451,042 checkouts.
+- 1,486,708 checkouts.

-- 491,472 visitors.
+- 601,986 visitors.

-- 136,475 program participants.
+- 137,587 program participants.

-- 1,258,894 digital uses
+- 498,678 digital uses

 PCCLD has received a number of honors in recent years for exemplary library service to the local community.
-The library district recently was selected as a 2021 Star Library, marking the sixth consecutive year for the institution to receive this prestigious recognition.
+The library district recently has been selected as a Star Library, marking six consecutive years for the institution to receive this prestigious recognition.
 This designation is based upon widely acknowledged library industry performance standards and it places PCCLD among the top three percent among 5,846 public libraries operating in the United States.
 PCCLD has been accorded other distinguished awards in recent years, included among these being both the 2018 National Medal for Museum and Library Service and America's Best Public Library.
 The November 2019 election to increase the library district's tax levy also is notable.
 The landslide "yes" vote for the 2019 PCCLD ballot measure not only affirms the high regard local residents have for PCCLD, but it also helps assure a sound financial footing for local libraries for the foreseeable future.